-Challenge number Detail of challenge 1 Writing-to improve provision and attainment for writing for PP children.
-Particularly transcription writing to support their creative writing.
-In writing to close the gap between KS1 and KS2.
-Reading- whilst the chronological reading age is broadly in line, independence to respond to respond to inference is not as stron children.
+Challenge number Detail of challenge 1 Writing-to improve provision and attainment for PP children: particularly transcription writing to support their creative writing.
+In Writing to close the gap between KS1 and KS2.
+2 Reading: whilst the chronological reading age is broadly in line, the independence to respond to respond to inference is not as strong for PP children.
 3 Attendance data shows that some of the children with pupil premium have a lower attendance (94%) which can affect their attainment and progress in school.
 Our adoptive children are often late into school and miss out on morning work.
 This impacts their progress and social skills as they need to catch up.
 4 Memory- implement memory strategies that can help children to hold on to more knowledge.
-5 Mathematical reasoning 6 Enrichment
+5 Mathematical reasoning - the consistent use across the school for pictorial representation as a means to reason and Prove It!
+6 Enrichment - the curriculum beyond the classroom as a driver to engage pupils especially impact on attendance.